Charter yacht in Lege-Cap-Ferret

-- Yacht charter in Nice
+- Yacht charter in Vannes

 Liege-Cap-Ferret is a commune occupying the sandy promontory of the same name on the Atlantic coast of France in the New Aquitaine region.
 The Cape is separated from the Atlantic Ocean by the shallow lagoon Beassin d'Arcachon, its area at high tide reaches 155 square meters. km, and at low tide it is reduced to 40 sq. km.
 The main occupation of the inhabitants of more than a dozen villages of the commune is fishing, oyster farming and serving tourists during the season, which lasts from April to October.

 There are no boats matching your search